OrleansContrib/OrleansShardedStorage/README.md

 5. Run `TestApplication\Client\Client.csproj`

->NOTE: The client will be slow because it's running in debug and I haven't multi-threaded it for ease for understanding.
+>NOTE: The client will be slow because it's running in debug.
+>NOTE2: The Test client is single threaded for ease of understanding.

 6. The client will call/create 100 grains that save to table storage and 100 that save to blob storage.
 If you view your storage accounts in `Microsoft Azure Storage Explorer` (or equivalent), you will see the data has been split across multiple accounts.